Balliu Lab @ UCLA

 Postdoctoral researchers

-We have an opening for a postdoctoral positions for quantitatively skilled PhDs to study the impact of genomic variation on the gene regulatory networks of reprogramming to pluripotency as part of the IGVF consortium.
+We have an opening for a postdoctoral position for quantitatively skilled PhDs to study the impact of genomic variation on the gene regulatory networks of reprogramming as part of the IGVF consortium.
 The position is shared with the Zaitlen lab at UCLA.
 If interested, please send me an e-mail with a short statement on your research interests, your CV, and contact information for three references.

 Undergraduate students